georgemargiolos/LocalWP/yolo-yacht-search/README.md

 The YOLO Yacht Search & Booking Plugin is a complete system for yacht charter businesses, providing a seamless experience for both customers and administrators.
 It integrates with the Booking Manager API for real-time yacht availability and pricing, and with Stripe for secure online payments.
 The plugin is designed to be highly customizable, allowing you to tailor it to your specific needs.

 ## 🚀 Latest Updates

+### v91.26 - Sync Bases Feature & Map Fix (December 27, 2025)

+**New Feature**

+1. **Sync Bases Feature for Accurate Map Markers**
+   - New "Sync Bases" button added to the Settings page.
+   - Fetches all 1,500+ marina/base coordinates from the Booking Manager API and stores them in a new database table.
+   - Map display on yacht detail pages now uses these accurate coordinates.

+**Critical Fix**

+2. **Map Marker Logic Improved**
+   - Corrected the coordinates for "Preveza Main Port" using the accurate API data (no more marker on land).
+   - Implemented smart fallback: Shows marker for known bases, and a general Ionian view **without a misleading marker pin** for unknown bases.

+**Files Modified:** 6 files
+**Backward Compatible:** Yes
+**Breaking Changes:** None
+**Production Ready:** ✅

+---

 ### v85.0 - Search Filter & UX Improvements (December 25, 2025)